-How to Choose the Perfect Area Rug Color for Your Space
+How to Choose Rug Colors to Match Your Space

 An area rug can work magic in a room from the ground up.
-But do you go big and bold or soft and neutral for a subtle vibe?
-When you're stuck between rug colors, here's how to choose an area rug color that makes sense for the look and feel of your space.
+But do you go big and bold with a colorful rug or soft and neutral for a subtle vibe?
+When you're stuck between rug colors, here's how to choose a rug that makes sense for the look and feel of your space.

 Relax With a Colorful Rug in Soothing Shades

 Want to give your room a serene ambiance?
-Lay down a dreamy, beach-colored rug.
+Lay down a dreamy, beach-inspired cool-colored rug.
 Think pale blues, greens, and purples.
-By sticking to gentler tones, you’ll “ground” a space with calm.
+By sticking to gentler tones, you’ll “ground” the space with calm.
 Blue rugs and rugs featuring other cool colors work well for still spaces, like a nursery or reading nook.

 Cool, watercolor-inspired colors look like they’re farther away, so think about where you’d want to make a room feel bigger.
 A feathery gray rug, for example, can keep a family room feeling open, modest, and inviting.

-Always think about lifestyle and foot traffic when choosing a softer color for your rug.
+Always think about lifestyle and foot traffic when choosing rug colors from the cool end of the color wheel.
 You might love the look of a white shag, but spilled snacks and clumps of pet fur can ruin the whole aesthetic.
 Hide messes with the help of a colorful rug featuring darker blues or cool greys.
 The more muted the rug colors, the more neutral they’ll look.

 Cozy Up With Warm Toned Rug Colors

 Warm colors are friendly.
 Imagine tropical colors, like reds, oranges, and yellows.
-If you want to add energy to a dining room or patio, search for a vibrant rug in these bold, summery hues.
-These rug colors feel lively and creative, so they’re perfect for conversation spaces.
+If you want to add energy to a dining room or patio, search for a vibrant, colorful rug in these bold, summery hues.
+Warm rug colors feel lively and creative, so they’re perfect for conversation spaces.